shekeriev/travis-todo/README.md

-# Forethought: A Demo Application
+# Travis To Do App